developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxWiFiManager/index.md

 ## Overview

-This guide will walk you through creating an EMDK For Android application that will use Mx features introduced in EMDK for Android API to perform device configurations.
-Mx represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
+This guide will walk you through creating an EMDK For Android application that will use MX features introduced in EMDK for Android API to perform device configurations.
+MX represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
 So this tutorial will focus on [Wi-Fi Manager](../../mx/wifi) API, which allows you to manage your device's Wi-Fi settings as well as manage the network profiles to be used for connecting and remembering networks.

 > Note: In order to apply these settings, Wi-Fi must be enabled.
 If you do not specify Wi-Fi Enable in the profile you will get an error when attempting to apply other settings if the device's Wi-Fi is not already enabled.